didijazz/didijazz.github.io/resume/index.md

 **IT**
 * Developed a custom mini-ERP system built on FileMaker that tracked client communications, event booking details, invoicing and contractor assignment.
-* Designed and maintained the company website using raw HTML, featuring online audio.
+* Designed and maintained the company website featuring online audio.
 * Administered the company domain hosting using cPanel.

 ### DM Productions 2006 - 2011